 Google Chrome is a very versatile browser.
-With the number of features and compatibility it delivers to a user, this makes it really helpful and moreover an all in one package.
-Features like support for a variety of extensions, themes, multiple users support, Google account login that brings in sync capabilities across devices and even platforms, Incognito Mode and more makes it super helpful and flexible to adapt a user’s needs and work accordingly.
+The number of features and compatibility it delivers to a user makes it really helpful and, moreover, an all-in-one package.
+Features like support for a variety of extensions, themes, multiple users support, Google account login that brings in sync capabilities across devices and even platforms, Incognito Mode, and more make it super helpful and flexible to adapt a user’s needs and work accordingly.
 However, Google Chrome is often accused of hogging up on a computer’s resources which slows down the other functioning of the computer.
 But those who prefer using it, use it anyway.
 Features like a huge repository of extensions actually overshadow what lighter browsers like Microsoft Edge have to offer.

 Difference between Guest Mode & Incognito Mode in Chrome